Title

 San Juan City establishes an emission control system for motorized vehicles, imposing penalties on smoke-belching vehicles to combat air pollution, with a budget of PHP 150,000 allocated for necessary equipment and a structured enforcement plan.

-If a vehicle fails the emission test, the driver is issued an Ordinance Violation Receipt (OVR), and the driver's license and/or vehicle license plates will be confiscated until the vehicle passes a subsequent emission test and pays the necessary fines and fees.
+The driver is issued an Ordinance Violation Receipt (OVR), and the driver’s license and/or the vehicle license plates are confiscated.
+Release is only allowed after the vehicle passes another emission control test and payment of the required testing fee and fines under the ordinance.

 Analyze Cases Smarter, Faster